 You might wonder why we didn’t use a flight on American Airlines as an example.
 Unfortunately, American rarely releases saver level award space on their own flights, so at this point we can’t recommend buying miles to book an award on American.

 If you decide that buying American miles during this promo is right for you, make sure you get the most out of it.
 When you buy miles from American Airlines, the purchase actually codes as airfare, which means it falls into the travel category of many credit cards.
 This means you can earn some bonus points on top of the miles you are buying.

 The Platinum Card® from American Express earns 5 Membership Rewards points per dollar.
 This is easily the most points you can earn when buying miles from American.

-You could also earn 3 points per dollar with any of the following: the Premier Rewards Gold Card from American Express, the Chase Sapphire Reserve®, and the Citi Prestige® Card.
+You could also earn 3 points per dollar with any of the following: the Chase Sapphire Reserve®, and the Citi Prestige® Card.